Corn Islands: Demographics

+The population of the islands numbered 7,747 as of 2020 (census of population, Late 2020).
+Due to the Corn Islands belonging to the South Caribbean Coast Autonomous Region, the official languages there, are: Spanish (national language), Sumo, Rama, Miskito, Creole and Garifuna.

-The islanders are mostly of Afro-descendant, English-speaking Creole people, some of whom are mixed with indigenous people.
+The islanders are primarily Afro-descendant, English-speaking Creole people, some mixed with indigenous people.

 Subdivisions

 The municipality of Corn Island is subdivided into six neighborhoods (barrios), five of which are on Great Corn Island, while Little Corn Island constitutes the sixth Neighborhood:

 Transportation

-Great Corn Island has a paved road about 12 km long which runs the length of the island.
-Automobiles, motorbikes and bicycles are the primary means of transport on the island.
+Great Corn Island has a paved road about 12 km long, which runs the island's length.
+Automobiles, motorbikes, and bicycles are the primary means of transport on the island.
 Most cars are used as taxis and cost 20 Cordobas for each ride of an adult person.
-The only other public transportation option is the bus that circles the island clockwise and costs 10 cordobas.
+The only other public transportation option is the bus that circles the island clockwise and costs ten cordobas.

 Little Corn Island is accessible by fast boats, usually three or four times per day depending on weather from Great Corn Island, and by a small cargo ship from the port at Southwest Bay on Great Corn Island (World Port Index No. 9775).
 Little Corn Island has no motor vehicles.
 Due to its small size, all transport on the island is done on foot.